Graduate Schools Fair

 The fair is open to both USC and non-USC students from all class years and majors, including transfer students and spring admits.

-What is the Virtual Graduate Schools Fair, and why should I attend?
+What is the Graduate Schools Fair, and why should I attend?

 This is your opportunity to learn about graduate schools and gain an early start on the application process.
 If you are thinking about going to graduate school, attend the event to explore what options are available to you.
-You will meet virtually with school representatives via face-to-face video, audio, or text-based chats, allowing for personal interaction in asking questions of a specific school or program.
+You will meet with school representatives to develop personal interaction in asking questions of a specific school or program.
 At the event, you can:

 - Explore the possibilities of graduate and professional education.